openslide/openslide.github.io/formats/aperio/index.md

 --------------------|--------------------------------|
 `ImageDescription`|Stores some important key-value pairs and other information, see below|
 `Compression`|May be 33003 or 33005, which represent specific kinds of JPEG 2000 compression, see below|
+`NewSubfileType`|1 for the label associated image, 9 for the macro associated image|

 ## Extra data stored in `ImageDescription`